sanctuarycomputer/style/README.md

   Should you need specific styling for a Component that doesn't make sense to use *tailwind *or _inline styles_, you can use a component level SCSS file.
 Components are more complex and usually compose multiple atoms and elements together

 - `/atoms`
   Sometimes we confuse atoms with `blocks` and `components`.
 To avoid making this mistake, try to categorize atoms as entities that have a single side effect to them.
-Think of them as small resuable pieces: Buttons, Links and Images.
+Think of them as small resuable pieces like : _Buttons_, _Links_ and _Images_.

 - `/elements`
   To put simply an element is a single part of a larger group: _Icons_ and _InlineLinks_

 - `/blocks`
   Blocks are related to content data coming from a CMS or a data source.
-There functionallity is tied data and are not as composable as components
+There functionallity is tied to data.

 - `fonts.scss`
   This is where we import and categorize our various font families